pegeler/REDCapRITS/README.md

 This package is a fork of [pegeler/REDCapRITS](https://github.com/pegeler/REDCapRITS).
 The REDCapRITS represents great and extensive work to handle castellated REDCap data in different programming languages.
 This fork is purely minded on R usage and includes a few implementations of the main `REDCap_split` function.

+I started working on this project as the castellated longitudinal data set was a little challenging.
+Later, I have come to learn of the [`redcapAPI`](https://github.com/vubiostat/redcapAPI) package, which would also cover this functionality.
+I find the `redcapAPI`package quite advanced and a little difficult to work with.
+This have led to the continued work on this package, as an easy-to-use approach for data migration, data base creation and data handling.
 This package is very much to be seen as an attempt at a R-to-REDCap-to-R foundry for handling both the transition from dataset/variable list to database and the other way, from REDCap database to a tidy dataset.
 The goal was also to allow for a "minimal data" approach by allowing to filter records, instruments and variables in the export to only download data needed.
 I think this approach is desirable for handling sensitive, clinical data.
 Please refer to [REDCap-Tools](https://redcap-tools.github.io/) for other great tools for working with REDCap in R.

+For any more advanced uses, consider using the `redcapAPI` package.

 ## Use and immprovements